 For example, this means that correct listings on sites like Yelp and Facebook carry more weight towards the Citation Score than lesser-known sites such as Hotfrog and Salesspider.

-Key Citations Overview: Here, you will see a quick summary of the number of Key Citations found, together with the errors uncovered.
+Summary: Here, you will see a quick summary of the number of Key Citations found, together with the errors uncovered.

-Key Citations NAP Breakdown: This illustrates the results of a 'Name, Address, and Phone number' (NAP) audit.
+NAP Breakdown: This illustrates the results of a 'Name, Address, and Phone number' (NAP) audit.
 Here, the report shows (in red) the citations which do not match the business details in your report settings, so you can quickly identify which listings have incorrect business information.

-Key Citations Summary: This shows the percentage of your listings found on the Key Citation sites.
+Percentage Found: This shows the percentage of your listings found on the Key Citation sites.
 It also shows how many you have listed on the key citations.

 This table is split into title categories, as follows: